But how short? And how can you improve? There’s the rub.

 ☑ Is this section overwrought or too melodramatic?

-☒ Please, don’t blindly accept feedback.You can't please everybody.
-Picture this: a romance writer reads a section of a novel, and a military science fiction writer rails about the language being too soft.
+A military science fiction writer rails about the language being too soft.
 This may not be true.
-The section may be too soft for military science fiction, but appropriate to your genre.
-Weigh the source.
+But odds are, the section may be too soft for them, but appropriate to your genre and audience.

 Don’t attack people's negative assessments.
 Reading and judging your work takes time and thought.
 So they've invested time and thought in you.
 Critiquers want to help.

-On the other hand, some critiquers are better than others.
-Some have great grammar, others may be better storytellers.
-But consider that a critiquer may be less-talented than you.
-Or write to a different audience.
-So don't accept advice blindly.
+On the other hand, some critiques are better than others.
+Some members excell at grammar, others may be better storytellers.
+But consider that a critiquer may be less-talented than you, or that you write for different audiences.

-So ask for clarifications.
+But then, engage the reader by asking for clarifications.
 Like, “How is this too soft?
-It’s a romance...”
+It’s a romance, after all."